 Medicare is a primary source of health coverage for most retirees aged 65 and older, but there are limits to what is covered under the massive taxpayer-funded government insurance program.
-However, Medicare coverage doesn't provide financial assistance for services that an estimated 70% of senior citizens will need at some point during their lives.1 In a July 2014 U.S. News & World Report article, the Employee Benefits Research Institute (EBRI) noted Medicare generally covers roughly only 62 percent of an individual’s medical expenses.2 This does not include coverage for things like dental, vision or hearing services.
+However, Medicare coverage doesn't provide financial assistance for all services.
+It does not include coverage for things like dental, vision or hearing services.
 So knowing what’s covered by Medicare, and preparing for what is not, should be an essential part of your retirement income planning.

 Parts of Medicare